-Check out these four UX map examples that save you from drop-offs in the future.
+Check out these four UX map examples that prevent user drop-offs.
+Read below to learn which UX map is right for you.
 Brought to you by WANDR– experts in product strategy and ranked #1 UX Agency in Los Angeles by Clutch.

-Whether you are designing an application or a website, the way users interact with it is what will make it effective.
+Whether you are designing an application, website, or SaaS, the way that users interact with it defines whether or not its effective.
 For instance, if a customer finds it difficult to use, this is a failure on the part of the UX design team.
-Thus, a new website or application must always start with UX mapping in mind.
+Thus, a new product should be designed with UX mapping in mind.

 UX mapping is a process that narrows the gap between the needs of the users or customers and the product.
-For example, let’s say a company is launching a new website they want to be easy to use, while also appealing to their user base.
+For example, let’s say a company is launching a new website.
+They want it to be easy to use, while appealing to their user base.

-How should this company do this?
-A UX map can teach the company about their users and the way they will interact with the application or website.
-Not only will this typically involve a range of mapping processes, but also will provide insight into the following questions:
+What should they do first?
+Creating a UX map can teach the company about their users and the way they will interact with the application or website.
+This typically involves a range of mapping processes.

-- How will it address the thoughts, feelings, and behaviors of the user?
+- it will address the thoughts, feelings, and behaviors of the user

-- How can it best deliver information to the user?
+- to best deliver information to the user

 - Improve the way that information is delivered to customers and users